francisfueconcillo/springboot-boilerplate/README.md

 # Springboot Boilerplate

-This repository contains a boilerplate for Springboot projects that uses common components like RBAC Security, Database CRUD, External API integrations, etc
+Here is a boilerplate for Springboot Projects, with all the basic features a Springboot API can have.
+The API is for an e-commerce website with:
+- Frontend Store,
+- Shopping Cart,
+- Shopper Portal for customers
+- Back-office Portal for merchants

 ## Features
+This boilerplate implements the following features:

+- Springboot 3.2.5 base
+- Liquibase for database migrations
-- PostgreSQL on Docker Compose
+- PostgreSQL as database (dockerized)
+- Cascading Springboot Filters
-- Spring Security with JWT
+- _API Security with JWT for RBAC implementation (upcoming)_
-- Cascading Filters for RBAC
+- _3rd Party API integration (upcoming)_
+- _Input Validation and Sanitization (upcoming)_
+- _Caching (upcoming)_
+- _Logs (upcoming)_
+- _Monitoring (upcoming)_
+- _Unit Tests (upcoming)_
+- _ReactJS Ecommerce App (upcoming)_
+- _Reactive Implementation (upcoming)_
-- Authorization Service
+-

 ## Springboot Guides
 ### Reference Documentation